-Panelists use the Scoring Criteria to review and score applications.
-Additionally. panelists may reference the Aesthetic Perspectives Framework and list of Aesthetic Attributes identified by Americans for the Arts.
+Panelists will review and score applications based on the stated scoring criteria.
+Additionally, panelists may reference the Aesthetic Perspectives Framework and list of Aesthetic Attributes identified by Americans for the Arts.
 These concepts help panelists recognize and discuss qualities of art-making outside of an academic or institutional lens.